civican/legisinfo/43-2/bills/C-6/bill_text.md

 Whereas conversion therapy causes harm to the persons, and in particular the children, who are subjected to it;

-Whereas conversion therapy causes harm to society because, among other things, it is based on and propagates myths and stereotypes about sexual orientation, gender identity and **gender expression**, including the myth that a person's sexual orientation, gender identity and **gender expression** ought to be changed;
+Whereas conversion therapy causes harm to society because, among other things, it is based on and propagates myths and stereotypes about sexual orientation, gender identity and gender expression, including the myth that a person's sexual orientation, gender identity and gender expression ought to be changed;

 And whereas, in light of those harms, it is important to discourage and denounce the provision of conversion therapy in order to protect the human dignity and equality of all Canadians;